mattermost/docs/source/administration/upgrade.rst

    Your current settings are preserved, and new settings are added with default values.

-After the server is upgraded, users might need to refresh their browsers to experience any new features.

-14. Re-instate the ``plugins`` directory, then restart the mattermost service.
+#.
+Reinstate the ``plugins`` directories, then restart the mattermost service.

     .. code-block:: sh

       cd {install-path}/mattermost
       sudo mv plugins~/ plugins
       sudo mv client/plugins~/ client/plugins

+After the server is upgraded, users might need to refresh their browsers to experience any new features.

 Upgrading Team Edition to Enterprise Edition
 --------------------------------------------